Ahmed Yassin: Views on the peace process

 Yassin's views on the peace process between the Palestinians and the Israelis were ambiguous.
 He supported armed resistance against Israel and asserted that Palestine is an Islamic land "consecrated for future Muslim generations until Judgment Day" and that no Arab leader had the right to give up any part of this territory.
 Concerning that territorial conflict, Yassin's rhetoric did not distinguish between Israelis and Jews, at one point stating that "reconciliation with the Jews is a crime."
 However, he regarded them as his religious cousins, stating that his conflict with them is purely over land he deemed stolen territory.

 Yassin's rhetoric was often scrutinized in the news media.
 On one occasion, he opined that Israel "must disappear from the map."
 Yassin's declaration that "We chose this road, and will end with martyrdom or victory" later became a repeated mantra among Palestinians.

 Yassin on several occasions proposed long-term ceasefire agreements, or truces, so called hudnas, in exchange for Israeli concessions.
 All such offers were rejected by Israel.
 Following his release from Israeli prison in 1997, he proposed a ten-year truce in exchange for total Israeli withdrawal from the West Bank, including East Jerusalem, and Gaza and a stop to Israeli attacks on civilians.
 In 1999, in an interview with an Egyptian newspaper, he again offered a truce:

 We have to be realistic.
 We are talking about a homeland that was stolen a long time ago in 1948 and again in 1967.
 My generation today is telling the Israelis, 'Let's solve this problem now, on the basis of the 1967 borders.
 Let's end this conflict by declaring a temporary ceasefire.
 Let's leave the bigger issue for future generations to decide.'
 The Palestinians will decide in the future about the nature of relations with Israel, but it must be a democratic decision.

 It was shortly after once such truce offer, in January 2004, that Yassin was assassinated.

 Assassination

 Yassin was killed in an Israeli attack on 22 March 2004.
-While he was being wheeled out of an early morning prayer session in Gaza City, an Israeli AH-64 Apache helicopter gunship fired Hellfire missiles at Yassin and both of his bodyguards.
+While he was being wheeled out of an early morning prayer session in Gaza City, an Israeli AH-64 Apache helicopter gunship fired Hellfire missiles at Yassin and both of his assistants.
 Before the attack, Israeli F-16 jets flew overhead to obscure the noise of the approaching helicopters.
 Yassin always used the same direction every morning to go to the same mosque in the Sabra district that is 100 m from his home.

-Yassin and his bodyguards were killed instantly, along with nine bystanders.
+Yassin and two of his assistants were killed instantly, along with six passers-by.
 Another 12 people were injured in the operation, including two of Yassin's sons.
 Abdel Aziz al-Rantisi, Yassin's deputy, became the Hamas leader after his assassination, but was also killed shortly thereafter.